INTO-CPS-Association/DTaaS-examples/digital_twins/three-tank/README.md

 chmod +x lifecycle/create
 ```

-This example requires Java 11.
-The **create** script installs Java 11;
+The **create** script installs the default Java runtime environment.
+Java 11 or a newer version is required.
-however if you have already installed other Java versions, your default _java_
+If you have already installed other Java versions, your default _java_
 might be pointing to another version.
 You can check and modify the default
 version using the following commands.